The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: General Setup

 It consists of all pairs of ordered alternatives.
 The pairs $(i,j)$ and $(j,i)$ bear the same information, and the comparison $(i,i)$ of two identical alternatives does not have any information at all (as can be seen easily later).
 Therefore, whenever there are two alternatives $i,j\in\{1,\dots,m\}$ we assume~$i<j$.
 An \emph{experimental design} is an assignment of a weight $w_{ij} \ge 0$ to each point $(i,j) \in \mathcal{X}$, such that $\sum_{ij} w_{ij} = 1$ (compare, for example, \cite{silvey1980optimal}).
 Although a design could be impossible to realize with a finite number $N$ of observations, it is common to let $w_{ij} \in \RR$ as opposed to $w_{ij}\in\frac{1}{N}\NN$.
 For any $k\in \NN$ we write

 for the $k-1$ dimensional simplex in $\RR^k$, whose vertices are the standard unit vectors.
-It is customary to use $\xi$ for referring to a design with weights $w_{ij}$ and slightly abuse notation with expressions like $\xi \in \Delta_{\binom{m}{2} - 1}$.
+It is customary to use $\xi$ to refer to a design with weights $w_{ij}$ and slightly abuse notation with expressions like $\xi \in \Delta_{\binom{m}{2}}$.

 The information gained from one observation of $Y(i,j)$ is encoded in the information matrix